rustweave-network/rusty-weave/README.md

   both client and server should be built from the same codebase.

   JSON protocol is based on
-  Kaspa data structures and is data-structure-version agnostic.
+  Rustweave data structures and is data-structure-version agnostic.
 You can connect to the JSON endpoint using any WebSocket library.
-Built-in RPC clients for JavaScript and TypeScript capable of running in web browsers and Node.js are available as a part of the Kaspa WASM framework.
+Built-in RPC clients for JavaScript and TypeScript capable of running in web browsers and Node.js are available as a part of the Rustweave WASM framework.

 </details>